How many ways are there to say hello in Italian?

 See you tomorrow, have a nice day!

-Buona serata translates to good evening, but it’s never used to say hello in Italian as an initial greeting.
+Buona serata translates to good evening, but it’s never used to say hello in Italian.

 (Have a) nice evening